 Thank you for your interest in studying rope bondage with us!
-Applications for the Fall 2021 Foundations series of courses are now open.
+Applications for the Fall 2021 Foundations series of courses are now closed.

 We recommend reviewing the information on this page before beginning the application process.
 If you have additional questions or experience any difficulties while completing the application process, please let us know.